 - Sequence your tasks smartly.
 For example, essay drafts in the summer and test scores in early fall.

-- Visualize your story’s arc.
-The week you submit, your narrative should be consistent—your workshop project in grade 11 should tie into your summer internship in grade 12.
+- Visualise your story’s arc.
+The week you submit, your narrative should be consistent, and your workshop project in grade 11 should tie into your summer internship in grade 12.

 - Use early rounds strategically.
 If you’re 100% sure about one school, ED can boost your chances.
 But remember, committing early means less room to compare aid/offers.